ggadwa/WSJS/readme.md

 ## Repository Contents

 *WSJS* is the repository for the core code of the javascript 3D game development engine WSJS.
-Running a game requires a WSJS project, which is a directory inside the WSJS directory that contains the games code and assets.
+Running a game requires a WSJS project, which is a directory inside the WSJS/projects directory that contains the games code and assets.

 *WSJS_Demo* is a repository for a FPS (think DOOM) demonstration project; you can use this to learn about the engine or